noushinm/DANN-SVHN-to-MNIST/README.md

 This project implements Domain Adversarial Neural Network (DANN) for domain adaptation between SVHN and MNIST datasets.

+© 2024 Noushin Mirnezami.
+All Rights Reserved.

+IMPORTANT: This code is provided for educational purposes only.
+No commercial use, reproduction, or distribution is permitted without explicit permission from the author.
+Unauthorized copying or plagiarism of this project is strictly prohibited.

 ## Features
 - Feature extraction network
 - Label classifier